Healthy Homes Assessment Whakatu

 Whakatu Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Whakatu and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory to all Whakatu and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate the conformance to the Healthy Homes Standard that apply or will be applicable to their rental properties.
+• Property managers and landlords must keep records to demonstrate compliance with any Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.

-• Private landlords and property managers should ensure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords have to ensure their rental properties conform to the Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

 From 1 July 2024